-Jay circled the monastery to show Leo his lantern’s light.
-He occupied his time photographing nearby centipede bushes.
+Before he left, Jay used his empty pastry-box to collect the shattered glass of Leo’s jar he broke.
+Then Jay circled the monastery to show Leo his lantern’s light.
+He killed time photographing nearby centipede-bushes.
 The bushes had more thorns than leaves, protecting their centipedes from harvest.
-Jay settled for photos.
+Jay settled for the photos.

-After an hour, Jay sighed and scanned the dark mountain.
+After an hour, Jay sighed and scanned the dark island.
 He did not see Leo’s red Hawaiian shirt.
-Maybe Leo had nabbed his centipedes and walked to the inn alone.
+Maybe Leo had nabbed his centipedes and returned to the inn alone.
 Jay returned the way he came, hoping he had enough oil.

 Eva sat beside Jay.
 “Jadie, did you see my husband last night?
 Henry didn’t come back to our room.”

 “Oh, gosh.
-He hiked up with me.
+We met hiking to the monastery.
 I said I’d lead him back, but he didn’t want the help.”

 “That sounds like Henry.”

-“I assumed he returned without me.
+“I assumed he came back without me.
 I’m really sorry.
 I hope he’s okay.”

-“This is so like him,” said Eva.
+“That makes one of us,” said Eva.
 Her daughter Lilly ate scrambled eggs without comment.
-“I’m sorry if he bothered you.”
+“I’m sorry if he caused any trouble.”